Sukii/OnContradictions/README.md

 then it truncates to a polynomial but the limit is an exponential.

 In order to establish that it remains a polynomial in $N$ we have to find an upper-bound on the degree of the polynomial $N$, so that it remains polynomial in the limiting process also.
 We will now consider sub-classes of problems that have these limiting properties.

+Although this problem seems quite different from the problem of prime decomposition problem, it can transformed into a problem of prime deposition by mappiing of each number of the set into it's corresponding power of say 2, e.g., $n_i \to 2^{n_i}$ and treat the problem as factorization problem rather than a problem of sums.
+Of course, this is special subclass of the product decomposition problem.